blahah/transrate/README.md

 ### Comparative metrics

 * **reciprocal hits** - the number of reciprocal best hits against the reference using ublast.
 A high score indicates that a large number of real transcripts have been assembled.
 * **ortholog hit ratio** - the mean ratio of alignment length to reference sequence length.
-A low score on this assembly indicates the assembly contains full-length transcripts.
+A low score on this metric indicates the assembly contains full-length transcripts.
 * **collapse factor** - the mean number of reference proteins mapping to each contig.
 A high score on this metric indicates the assembly contains chimeras.

 ## Installation